Devices & OS Widget

 Web real-time communications, known as WebRTC, is a technology that enables your browser to communicate with websites by establishing a real-time peer-to-peer connection.

 While using a proxy, users might think they can mask their public IP address.
-With the WebRTC check, you can detect the user’s actual IP address behind their proxy because the communication channel between the website and the user’s browser exchanges their public IP address along with other data.
+With the WebRTC check, you can detect the user’s IP address behind their proxy because the communication channel between the website and the user’s browser exchanges their public IP address and other data.

 Domain IP checks

 Like WebRTC IPs, users can have DNS (Domain Name System) IP addresses that differ from their regular IPs.
 The use of proxy connections can also be detected by checking for distinct DNS IPs.
-This is not always a cause for concern, however, because a number of legitimate users tend to utilize large, well-known companies' DNS servers to protect their privacy and to prevent their ISPs from observing their traffic.
+However, this is not always a cause for concern because many legitimate users tend to utilize large, well-known companies' DNS servers to protect their privacy and prevent their ISPs from observing their traffic.

-In conclusion, if you see a DNS IP with a much less common DNS ISP Name and the regular and DNS IP addresses of users are different, the connection can be considered suspicious.
+In conclusion, if you see a DNS IP with a much less common DNS ISP Name and users' regular and DNS IP addresses are different, the connection can be considered suspicious.